 If you are offering event tickets in combination with transport and/or accommodation, you may also need to comply with the regulations on package travel.
-See 'Package tours & holidays' for more information.
+See 'Package travel & holidays' for more information.

 The resale of tickets to certain events such as football matches is subject to special control.
 Contact your local trading standards service if you wish to deal with these types of events.

 If you intend to sell tickets on the street - for example, outside the show for which you are selling tickets - then you need a street-trading licence.
 Contact your local authority for more information.